-55.4.5.1 Special Area Provisions

-- No Commercial Cannabis Activity shall be permitted within six hundred feet (600') of a school. - 55.4.5.1.2 No Commercial Cannabis Activity shall be permitted within Tribal Lands without the express written consent of the Tribe. - 55.4.5.1.3 No Commercial Cannabis Activity shall be permitted within one hundred feet (100') of Environmentally Sensitive Habitat Area (ESHA), as defined in Section 313-143 of the Humboldt County Code ("Habitat Areas, Environmentally Sensitive"), or Wetland, as defined in Section 313-158.

-Wetland Buffer Regulations set forth in Section 313-125 of the Humboldt County Code shall apply to all Commercial Cannabis Activity.

-55.4.5.1.4 City Spheres of Influence, Community Planning Areas, Tribal Lands a) A Conditional Use Permit shall be required for any Commercial Cannabis Activity where located within the Sphere of Influence (SOI) of any incorporated city or within any of the following mapped Community Planning Areas (CPAs): McKinleyville, Shelter Cove, and Trinidad-Westhaven.
+- 55.4.5.1 Special Area Provisions.
+In addition to the permit application requirements of Section 55.4.11, permit applications for commercial cannabis activities shall demonstrate compliance with special area provisions 55.4.5.1.1 through 55.4.5.1.3 and all applicable performance standards of Section 55.4.12 et seq. - 55.4.5.1.1 No Commercial Cannabis Activity shall be permitted within six hundred feet (600') of a school. - 55.4.5.1.2 No Commercial Cannabis Activity shall be permitted within Tribal Lands without the express written consent of the Tribe. - Notwithstanding any other provision of the certified LCP, no Commercial Cannabis Activity shall be permitted within one hundred feet (100'), at a minimum, of Environmentally Sensitive Habitat Area (ESHA), as defined in Section 313-143 of the Humboldt County Code ("Habitat Areas, Environmentally Sensitive"), or Wetland, as defined in Section 313-158.
+In some cases, Local Coastal Land Use Plans may require setbacks from wetlands and riparian areas to be greater than 100 feet.
+In addition, the buffer requirements of the Biological Resources Protections Performance Standard (Section 55.4.12.1.10) shall apply to all Commercial Cannabis Activity. - 55.4.5.1.4 City Spheres of Influence, Community Planning Areas, Tribal Lands - a) A Conditional Use Permit shall be required for any Commercial Cannabis Activity where located within the Sphere of Influence (SOI) of any incorporated city or within any of the following mapped Community Planning Areas (CPAs): McKinleyville, Shelter Cove, and Trinidad-Westhaven.
 A Conditional Use Permit shall also be required for any Commercial Cannabis Activity where located within one thousand feet (1000') of any incorporated city, Tribal Lands, or any of the identified Community Planning Areas (CPAs).
 For purposes of determining the Trinidad Planning Area, the Trinidad General Plan shall be utilized.